hdShang/arxiv-daily/docs/cs-RO/2025-06-18/papers/250615293v1-designing-intent-a-multimodal-framework-for-human-robot-cooperation-.md

 ---
 layout: default
-title: Designing Intent: A Multimodal Framework for Human-Robot Cooperation in Industrial Workspaces
+title: "Designing Intent: A Multimodal Framework for Human-Robot Cooperation in Industrial Workspaces"
 ---

 # Designing Intent: A Multimodal Framework for Human-Robot Cooperation in Industrial Workspaces